 Another important factor in lowering a website’s spam score is the quantity and quality of its backlinks.
 A good way to improve your spam score is to run a backlink audit with SEMrush and disavow toxic links.
 Another important tip is to regularly monitor your Google Search Console account for manual actions and spam-related notifications.
 This will allow you to take action before your website gets a manual penalty from Google.
 The spam score of a website is a critical factor in its SEO success.
 A website with a low spam score is likely to rank higher in search engines, which can increase its traffic and revenue.
 A high spam score, on the other hand, can lead to a significant loss in ranking, which can be detrimental to your business.
 A high spam score can also cause other websites to link to yours, which may damage their reputation.

 Email spam refers to unsolicited promotional emails sent in bulk or individually for commercial purposes.
 These messages may contain phishing links, business newsletters you never subscribed to, or companies trying to sell you something.
 Email service providers and mailboxes filter spam messages to prevent them from reaching recipients’ inboxes.
 This helps keep spammers from annoying their subscribers and wasting everyone’s time.
 Spam filters analyze your content for keywords or phrases that can trigger them to flag your email as spam, and they examine the overall structure of your message.
-If a spam checker finds suspicious elements, it will raise your risk level and possibly prevent your email from getting delivered to the inbox.
+If a spam link checker finds suspicious elements, it will raise your risk level and possibly prevent your email from getting delivered to the inbox.

 In addition, you should make sure to use a spam checker that monitors your IP and domain reputation to prevent it from being blacklisted by ISPs and mailbox providers.
 A good spam checker will notify you if your domain or IP address gets added to any blacklist databases, which can have devastating effects on your email deliverability.